casualcomputer/accounting_fraud/README.md

 # Things to investigate
 1. companies have missing years - how does the original paper handle this issue
 2. feed multiple companies in RNN
+3. how the original paper handles time dependencies

 # Work
 - Week Feb 14: Solve that missing year thing and use Baseline RNN to get embeddings for clustering